 refresh_tokenis persistent.
 This means that the value of the token does not change when you refresh it.

-Due to Open Banking regulations, some providers require that transactions older than 3 months must be retrieved in a short time period immediately after the user gives consent and authenticates with the bank.
+Due to Open Banking regulations in the UK, some providers require that transactions older than 3 months must be retrieved in a short time period immediately after the user gives consent and authenticates with the bank.

 This time window typically ranges within 5 to 45 minutes.
 During this time historical transactions from up to years ago can be retrieved.
 After that, only 90 days of transactions are available.

 When requesting more than 3 months after the time window expires, the call would fail with an access_denied error and no partial data would be returned.